An ad-free and cookie-free website.

-We show how CIR stock compares to 2,000+ US-based stocks, and to peers in the Producer Manufacturing sector and Industrial Machinery industry.
+We show how CIR stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Other Aircraft Parts and Auxiliary Equipment Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 CIRCOR International is one of the world's leading providers of mission critical flow control products and services for the Industrial and Aerospace & Defense markets.
 The Company has a product portfolio of market-leading brands serving its customers' most demanding applications.
 CIRCOR markets its solutions directly and through various sales partners to more than 14,000 customers in approximately 100 countries.
 The Company has a global presence with approximately 3,200 employees and is headquartered in Burlington, Massachusetts.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.

 Stocks with higher beta exhibit higher sensitivity to the ups and downs in the market. (↑↑)

 Stocks with higher market capitalization often have lower risk. (↑↓)